 Sharing and pooling refer to the shared use of available or commercially supplied vehicles.
-Other concepts such as ride-hailing and (on the German market) intercity buses are variations on existing business models, the former being a mutation of the taxi concept, and the latter a broadening of the local and regional bus concept.
+Other concepts such as ride-hailing and (on the German market, at least) intercity buses are variations on existing business models, the former being a mutation of the taxi concept and the latter a broadening of the local and regional bus concept.